xmidt-org/ears/docs/userguide/api.md

 ## Tenant CRUD Operations

 EARS supports multi-tenancy and is therefore suitable to be offered as a service.
-This means, before you can create a route for a tenant, you must create a tenant with a valid tenant configuration.
+This means, before you can create a route for a tenant, you must create that tenant with a valid tenant configuration.
 A tenant is a two-dimensional structure consisting of an org ID and an application ID.
 Currently, the only required configuration for a tenant is its event throughput quota in events per second.
 EARS will then enforce